amwillson/environ-veg-prediction/README.md

 ## out

-Predictions from random forests and GAMs
+Predictions from random forests, GAMs, and GJAMs.

 - rf: predictions from random forests
     - H: predictions from random forests fit to historic data